Bloody Show During Pregnancy

-Contractions usually indicate the start of labour.
-But bloody show and contractions may also be related.
-Some pregnant women can feel contractions during the dilation of the cervix which may be a sign that a bloody show is likely to follow.
+Contractions usually indicate the start of labour, but bloody show and contractions may also be related.
+Some pregnant women can feel contractions during the dilation of the cervix, which may be a sign that a bloody show is likely to follow.

 3. Reddish Mucus

-Bleeding of any kind may not be a sign of bloody show.
+Bleeding of any kind may not be a sign of a bloody show.
 In case of an internal examination by a doctor, some bleeding may take place afterwards because the cervix tends to bleed easily.
-You may also experience little bleeding after sexual intercourse.
+You may also experience a little bleeding after sexual intercourse.

-A bloody show is a sign of approaching labour.
-The release of mucus plug which is often followed by a bloody show is the early signs of impending labour.
+Yes, the release of the mucus plug, which is often followed by a bloody show, is the early sign of impending labour.
 But different women can have different experiences.
-Some pregnant women may experience a bloody show quite a few days before labour starts while some women don’t get a bloody show up until they are truly in labour.
-In some cases, pregnant women may not even get a bloody show and can move right into active labour.
-Women who are first-time moms have greater chances of experiencing a bloody show before labour begins than women who have had kids in the past.
+Some pregnant women may experience a bloody show a few days before labour starts, while some women don’t get a bloody show up until they are truly in labour.
+In some cases, pregnant women may not even have a bloody show and can move right into active labour.
+Women who are first-time moms have higher chances of experiencing a bloody show before labour begins than women who have had kids in the past.

-If you have had bloody show, odds are you may not be in the mood to have sexual intercourse.
+If you have had a bloody show, odds are you may not be in the mood to have sexual intercourse.
 In case you still feel like indulging in sex, it is wise to consult a doctor first.
 The doctor may like to check whether your cervix has dilated or not.
-In case your cervix has dilated, the doctor may advise you against having sex because sexual intercourse can rupture your water bag or increase the chances of an infection.
+In case your cervix has dilated, the doctor may advise you against sex because sexual intercourse can rupture your water bag or increase the chances of an infection.